Blog

 • Right of disclosure: Consumers have the right to request their personal information and request how businesses collect and use it.

-• Right to non-discrimination: Consumers have the right to not be discriminated against by businesses for exercising their rights.
+• Right to non-discrimination: Consumers have the right not to be discriminated against by businesses for exercising their rights.
 Note that though the CCPA explicitly states this, this right is implicit in the GDPR, too.

 Similarly, the GDPR covers four rights the CCPA doesn’t: